 - Tazorac cream is for external use only.
 Do not get Tazorac cream in your eyes, nose, mouth, vagina, on your eyelids, or on healthy skin.
 If you get Tazorac cream in any of these areas, rinse right away with water.

 - Do NOT use more than the recommended dose or use for longer than prescribed without checking with your doctor.

 - Avoid using other topical medication, cosmetics, or other products that have a strong drying effect.
 If you have dry skin from using these products, allow your skin to "rest" before using Tazorac cream.

-- Talk with your doctor before you use any other medicines, cleansers, sunscreen, or makeup on your skin.
+- Talk with your doctor before you use any sunscreen, makeup, other medicines, or cleansers on your skin.

 - Do not use Tazorac cream on skin with eczema or for any condition other than that for which it was prescribed.

 - If you have a sunburn, do not use Tazorac cream on the sunburned skin until it has fully healed.